 To properly pursue any kind of legal action, you will need to collect facts, data and medical records.
 These tasks are complicated, overwhelming and financially exhausting — specifically in medical malpractice cases.
 Furthermore, going up against doctors, insurance adjusters and lawyers is a daunting task for someone trying to recover from injury, or grieving the loss of a loved one.

 Therefore, gaining the assistance of top medical malpractice attorneys who have skills and experience can help ensure that your voice is heard.
-At Oshman & Mirisola, we will act as your advocate, and fight for compensation that could potentially cover medical expenses and emotional distress.
+At The Oshman Firm, we will act as your advocate, and fight for compensation that could potentially cover medical expenses and emotional distress.
 Let us be here for you.

 To successfully prove a healthcare provider was negligent, you will need an expert testimony from a qualified, knowledgeable medical professional to show the attending physician or provider failed to give adequate care.